Stephenkofipoku/sports_trivia_challenge/README.md

 - The Instruction button
   The instruction area gives users information on how to play the game when clikced.
   ![The Game Instructions](./documents/sports-trivia-instruction-button.png)
+- The game timer area
+  This provides start, stop and reset time area for users
+  ![The Game timer]

 ### Accessibility
 The website is made accessible-friendly as possible through the following measures: